-The Showroom presents We No Longer Prefer Mountains, the first solo exhibition in the UK by artist Inas Halabi.
+We No Longer Prefer Mountains was the first solo exhibition in the UK by artist Inas Halabi.

-The exhibition is a major new installation in which Halabi reflects upon the particular political and social condition of the Druze community living in occupied Palestine, taking individual and personal stories as a point of departure.
+The exhibition was a major new installation in which Halabi reflected upon the particular political and social condition of the Druze community living in occupied Palestine, taking individual and personal stories as a point of departure.

 Protagonists therefore share perspectives on Druze mandatory conscription into the Israeli army; a direct result of that deal.
 Or how, since 1948, the annual pilgrimage route to the significant Druze shrine of Nabi Shu’ayb has been cut as it became no longer possible for Druze communities beyond Palestine/Israel to cross borders from Syria, Lebanon and beyond.
 Until recently, the shrine has been designated by the Israeli military as a site for swearing-in Druze men into the army, thereby transforming a key religious marker into a national one.
 We later hear how, in 1976, the Israeli Ministry of Education separated Druze education from Arab and a parallel curriculum was prepared; where the aim of this strategy was to erase the cultural and national identity of the Druze while constructing a new identity for them that was Israeli, rather than Arab or Palestinian.
 In 2018, the Israeli parliament approved the Jewish Nation-State Basic Law, which enshrines Jewish supremacy over Palestinian citizens, regardless of their ethnicity.
 This law has further shifted the discourse within the Druze community, as it has clarified that no matter how loyal one might be to the State of Israel, they will never be equal to a Jewish citizen.